Development

 Common questions about this calculator

 Most development lenders require minimum 15-20% profit on cost, with 20%+ preferred.
 Strong schemes achieve 25%+.
 POC below 15% is typically rejected or requires increased equity.
-Higher risk schemes (complex builds, untested locations, first-time developers) need higher POC (20-25%) to secure finance.
+Higher risk projects (complex builds, untested locations, first-time developers) need higher POC (20-25%) to secure finance.
 Remember: POC is before tax and doesn't include holding costs or developer time.

 Profit on Cost = (GDV - Costs) ÷ Costs × 100.
 Profit on GDV = (GDV - Costs) ÷ GDV × 100.
 Lenders prefer POC as it measures return on capital invested.
 20% POC equals 16.7% profit on GDV.
 POC is unlimited (can exceed 100%), while profit on GDV caps at 100%.
 Example: £2.5m GDV, £2m costs = 25% POC or 20% on GDV.
-Always quote POC to lenders, not profit on GDV.
+Always quote POC to lenders.

-Include everything: 1) Land (inc. SDLT), 2) Build costs (inc. prelims, overheads, profit), 3) Professional fees (architect, engineer, QS, PM, planning - typically 10-15%), 4) Finance costs (interest + arrangement fees), 5) Sales/marketing (agents, legals - 3% GDV), 6) CIL/S106, 7) Contingency (5-10%), 8) Other costs (utilities, enabling works).
-DO NOT include developer profit in costs - profit is what's left after all costs.
+Include everything: 1) Land (inc. SDLT, legals), 2) Build costs (inc. prelims, overheads, contractor profit), 3) Professional fees (architect, engineer, QS, PM - typically 10-15% of build), 4) Finance costs (interest + arrangement fees), 5) Sales/marketing (agents, legals - 2-3% GDV), 6) CIL/S106, 7) Contingency (5-15% of build), 8) Other costs (utilities, enabling works).
+DO NOT include developer profit in costs.

 Related Property Terms

-Profit on cost calculatorDevelopment profit margin UKPOC calculator developmentDevelopment finance requirementsLender profit requirementsDevelopment viability calculatorProfit on GDV calculatorReturn on equity propertyDevelopment appraisal profitDeveloper margin calculator
+Profit on cost calculator UKPOC calculator developmentDevelopment profit marginLender profit requirementsDevelopment viability calculatorProfit on GDV calculatorReturn on equity propertyDevelopment appraisal profitDeveloper margin calculatorDevelopment finance requirements